 The hair transplant timeline is the process of going through the hair transplant surgery until all healing has occurred and hairs are grown.
 Let's examine all the stages of hair transplant experience from the first step to the ultimate end.

+What stages are there in a hair transplant in Turkey, from preperation to healing?
+How long does each stage take?
+We will try to answer all these questions in this article.
 The hair transplant timeline is the process of going through the hair transplant surgery until all healing has occurred and hairs are grown.

 Hair transplant surgery is a procedure generally performed under local anesthetics just like dental surgery.
 However, because it is so labor intensive it's more time consuming.
 A hair transplant session could take up a whole day, even up to 8 hours or more.
 It's sometimes even divided into two or three days.
 But don't think hair transplant surgery as like a cosmetic surgery or any other surgery where you're actually lying down on an operating table unconscious for many hours.
 Hair transplant surgery is like spending a day in a hair transplant clinic, because there are many phases of this procedure that requires giving a break for both the surgical team and the patient.
 Therefore, hair transplant surgery is like spending a day in a facility rather than a typical surgical procedure where you lie down on a bed.